earnestt1234/FED3_Viz/Manual.md

 ### FED3 Arduino Versions

-The FED3 data logging scripts are open source, and are often being updated to meet new requirements by FED3 Users.  **This software is designed to work with the current version of standard Arduino scripts (i.e. those posted on the FED3 Hackaday) used by FED3**.
-Moreover, we will attempt to marry the development of FED3 with the development of this software, such that files will continue to be recognized and plots give expected results.
+The FED3 Arduino code is open source, and it's often being updated to meet new requirements by FED3 Users.  **This software is designed to work with the current (time of writing) version of standard Arduino scripts (i.e. those posted on the FED3 Hackaday) used by FED3**.
+Although, we will attempt to marry the development of FED3 with the development of this software, such that files will continue to be recognized and plots give expected results.
 While many small tweaks to the data logging code may not causes issues with this software, changes that may affect FED3 Viz are things like the addition or removal of columns written by FED3, or changes to how pellets, pokes, or timestamps are logged.
 If you have a new version of FED code that doesn't work with FED3 Viz, please report the issue!

 ###### Specific note on poke logging in older versions:

-A major change in the development of FED3 code was changing how often data was written, and for what events.
+A major change in the development of FED3 code was altering how often data was written, and for what events.
 Currently, FED3 will timestamp and log a row when there is a poke (both active and inactive) or a pellet retrieval.
 Previously, FED3 would only log a row whenever a pellet was retrieved.
 Thus, the current version logs more information, and gives the precise time when all pokes occur.

 FED3 Viz is written to work with this newer style of data logging.
-It will assign each poke as "Correct" or "Incorrect" based on which poke was labeled as "Active" at the time of logging.   **Because the older format does not log which poke is active for each poke, pokes are not labeled as correct or incorrect**; the rationale for this decision is based on newer recording modes during which the active poke can switch from left to right.
+It will assign each poke as "Correct" or "Incorrect" based on which poke was labeled as "Active" at the time of logging.   **Because the older format does not log individual pokes, nor which poke is active for each poke, pokes are not labeled as correct or incorrect**; the rationale for this decision is based on newer recording modes during which the active poke can switch between left and right.
 Therefore, this old format will likely not work with plots about correct/incorrect pokes.

-Instead, plots based on left or right pokes may achieve a similar purpose for these older file formats (if say the Left Poke is always active).
+Instead, plots based on left or right pokes may achieve a similar purpose for these older file formats (if one poke is always active).
 These plots only rely on detecting the cumulative poke change in the `Left_Poke_Count` and `Right_Poke_Count` columns, regardless of file format.
 However, note that coarser grain of data in the old file format can still cause issues: in the (unlikely) case that there is a long period of time with only inactive pokes, these will only be logged on the next active poke.
 Hence, when making inactive pokes that bin data over time, inactive pokes may be placed in the wrong bin.

 All-in-all, when using the old file format (or any custom version of FED3 software), be aware there may be issues!